johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-30-nswag-generated-c-sharp-client-property-name-clash.md

 }
 ```

-This is a replacement for
+This is a replacement for the `CSharpPropertyNameGenerator` that NSwag ships with.
+Rather than purging the `@` character, it replaces usage with a double underscore: `__`.

-And we'll make use of it:
+We'll make use of our new `PropertyNameGenerator`:

 ```cs
         public async static Task GenerateCSharpClient() =>